sigilante/curriculum/hsl-2022.02/lesson3.md

 - We are using the `=` irregular syntax for `.=` dottis, test for equality of two values.
 - We are using the `+` irregular syntax for `.+` dotlus, increment a value (add one to a value).
-- Why do we start the result `product` at 1 instead of 0?
+- Why do we return the result (`product` in Hoon parlance) at 1 instead of 0?

 One more thing:  as we write more complicated programs, it is helpful to learn to read the runes: